-Start off by measuring the flour, cocoa powder and salt.
+Start off by measuring 3/4 cups unbleached all-purpose flour, 2 tablespoons unsweetened cocoa powder and 1/2 teaspoon kosher salt.
 Add them into a small bowl.

 Stir to combine and set aside.

-Cream the stick of butter along with a cup of sugar until light and fluffy.
+Cream 1 stick of butter along with 1 cup of sugar until light and fluffy.

-Add one egg at a time and blend well after each addition until both are incorporated.
+Add 2 large eggs, one at a time and blend well after each addition until both are incorporated.

 Spread the brownie mixture into the bottom of a lined 8×8 square pan.

-Sprinkle with chocolate chips and pop into a 350ºF oven for about 20-22 minutes.
+Sprinkle with 3/4 cups chocolate chips and pop into a 350ºF oven for about 20-22 minutes.

 Once the brownies have baked, here comes the really fun part.

-Start by mixing oil in with some warmed peanut butter.
+Start by mixing 1 and 1/2 teaspoons flavorless oil in with 1/2 cup warmed crunchy peanut butter.